-The principal works daily with the custodial staff to ensure classrooms, restrooms, and campus grounds are kept clean and safe.
+The principal works daily with three full-time custodians to ensure classrooms, restrooms, and campus grounds are kept clean and safe.
 Daily housekeeping and cleaning takes place in the afternoons and evenings.
 When school is not in session, custodial teams focus on deep cleaning of carpets, floors, windows, restrooms, and other major components of the campus.